sriyan-madugula-um/Snake-Game/README.md

-# Snake Game on Terminal
+# Snake Game on Terminal and Website

-Simple snake game on C++ terminal.
+Simple snake game on C++ terminal and GitHub Pages.
 Catch the fruit without the snake touching the walls or touching itself.

 WASD controls.
+Arrow keys also work on website.